techidaily/site-facebook/source/_posts/enhancing-teamwork-with-facebook-connectivity.md

 ## More Than Mere Communication

- When thinking of Workspace and the fact that it is not entirely free, you might want to dismiss it in favor of[free communication tools](https://www.makeuseof.com/tag/7-free-slack-alternatives-will-love/) .
+ When thinking of Workspace and the fact that it is not entirely free, you might want to dismiss it in favor of [free communication tools](https://www.makeuseof.com/tag/7-free-slack-alternatives-will-love/) .
 However, it would pay to remember that Workspace from Facebook is not just your regular, run-of-the-mill communication tool.
 It packs plenty of innovative features that make your communication much more straightforward and enjoyable.

  What's more, it will save you plenty of time and resources that you might have otherwise used in the training of your employees.
 It's time to ditch your unreliable emails and bring Workspace into your offices -you won't regret it!